About the Major

-More intensive work in short periods or special problems is done in at least three seminars, one of which (HIST362) is devoted specifically to introducing the varieties of contemporary historiography and the variety of methods and concepts that historians have worked out to understand the past.
+There are two types of courses: seminars and lectures.
+Lectures offer broad overviews of the subject, while seminars offer intensive, focused work on topics focusing on special problems.
+Three seminars above HIST150 are required, one of which (HIST362) is devoted specifically to introducing the varieties of contemporary historiography and the variety of methods and concepts that historians have worked out to understand the past.

 Finally, and most important, the department asks everyone try their hand at real historical research and writing.
 This may take the form of a senior thesis (required to graduate with honors; typically at least 80 pages long, requiring a two-semester research tutorial), a senior essay (roughly half the length, in a one-semester research tutorial), or a research paper submitted as part of the work in an advanced seminar.